 Health Behaviours and Behaviour Change

-- Outline key health behaviours and choices that affect the health of the population across the lifecourse.
+- Key health behaviours that affect the health of the population across the lifecourse

-- Demonstrate the role these health behaviours and choices play in determining health in relation to other determinants.
+- The role of health behaviours in relation to other determinants of health

-- Introduce students to current policies related to health behaviour and public health strategies that aim to change health behaviour.
+- Current public health policies and strategies that aim to change health behaviour.

 A minimum of a second class Honours degree (2:1 preferred) or equivalent.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

 A flexible payment scheme is operated by the University for students who are self-funding

 By the completion of this module students should be able to: